artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Conclusions

 See you in Part 2, when we take a look at what happens when Stamps are put into production.
+Until then, let's take another look at that Stamps spiral....